 - NAB and Lend Lease on some of the biggest tax litigation in the Federal Court in relation to Part IVA;

 - a major mining company across a range of contentious transfer pricing, royalties and PRRT issues;

 - leading companies in the technology, pharma and energy sectors on international tax, transfer pricing and tax avoidance issues, including preparation for giving evidence to Senate Inquiries;

-- a range of major clients in taxation disputes concerning capital gains tax, GST, and State taxes, including stamp duty, payroll tax and royalty matters.
+- a range of major clients in taxation disputes concerning capital gains tax, GST, and State taxes, including stamp duty, payroll tax, land taxes and royalty matters.

 Hugh conducts matters before Courts and Tribunals across Australia.
 He holds Bachelor of Commerce (Finance) and Bachelor of Laws degrees from the University of New South Wales and a Master of Laws from the University of Sydney.
 He holds a postgraduate diploma in Applied Finance and Investment.
 He is a Chartered Tax Adviser as recognised by the Tax Institute of Australia.

-Hugh also leads Herbert Smith Freehills’ Tax Disputes team in Australia which has won multiple awards as the leading the Tax Litigation and Disputes practice in Australia.
+In addition to being Head of the Sydney Disputes Group, Hugh also leads Herbert Smith Freehills’ Tax Disputes team in Australia which has won multiple awards as the leading Tax Litigation and Disputes practice in Australia.